SHORE DIVE TOUR

 Located at the northern part of Pupukea Beach Park, Shark’s Cove is a marine life sanctuary that got its name from a popular folk story that avers when seen from the sky, the cove’s outline looks like a shark.
 With an abundance of sea-life organisms, Shark’s Cove is a fantastic dive and snorkeling site.
 In fact, it is perhaps the most frequented snorkeling and scuba diving location in all of the North Shore.
 The cove is home to Sea turtles, Morays, lobsters, Day Octopus, Eagle Rays, Pennant Bannerfishes, Bullethead Parrotfish, Black Spotted Pufferfish, Threadfin Butterfish, and numerous species that can be seen in as little as 3 to 5 feet.
 There are many lava tube swim-throughs, a few caverns, and many narrow canyons for divers to enjoy.

 Dive with new gear!
-Rental gear is included with every dive trip, so you don’t have to bring your own or rent any gear.
+Rental gear is included with every dive trip, so you don’t have to bring your own gear or pay for rental gear.
 Oceanus Divers is an authorized PADI Diving Center.
 Verify us at https://apps.padi.com/scuba-diving/dive-shop-locator/ under All PADI stores nearby.
 And, we are conveniently located within walking distance of Waikiki.
 Just walk East on Kalakaua Avenue until you reach Makaloa Street.
 At the light take a left.
 We are 3 doors down across the street from the Palama Super Market.

 Other Adventures to consider: